kuodrek/indicium-code-challenge/README.md

 ```

 **init_tables()**
 Script to create the tables at the output database.
-The function checks if there are any tables first in order to avoid dropping data
+The function checks if there are any tables first in order to avoid dropping data:

 ```python
 # Create tables for the output database